-When clients call to talk about their app store page experiments, one of the questions that keeps coming up is what’s a good conversion rate.
-It makes sense – doesn’t matter how pretty the icon looks unless it brings you more installs.
+When clients call to talk about experiments they can run with our AB testing app, one of the questions that keeps coming up is what’s a good conversion rate.
+It makes sense – doesn’t matter how pretty the icon looks unless it brings you more installs and makes your products the best apps to advertise on for publishers.
 But what’s good app store conversion?
 How do you measure your app store page performance?
-Aggregated conversion data from other apps will help you see where you stand, so that you can set better, smarter, and more tangible goals.
+Aggregated conversion data from other apps will help you see where you stand so that you can set better, smarter, and more tangible goals.

 This post summarizes the data we’ve gathered from hundreds of experiments with over 10 million users.
-It also breaks down the median app store page conversion stats by category.
+It also breaks down the median app store page and app store ads conversion stats by category.
 You can use these benchmarks as a starting point to guide your ASO activities (or to break and set new records in conversion optimization).
 Game on!

 What’s App Store Page Conversion Rate?